-Aside from tax payment deferral programs which are largely a question of cash flow, local revenues are well insulated from the State's budgetary problems.
+Aside from tax payment deferral programs which are largely a question of cash flow, local revenues are well insulated from any State budgetary problem.
 Unlike in prior recessions, local governments have strong and encompassing constitutional protection from State actions that might affect revenues and mandates.
+Similarly, it is unlikely that the State will disburse any extra revenue to local governments.

-The estimated Gas Tax revenue totals approximately \$1.4 million for FY 2021/22 due to the recently enacted Road Recovery and Repair Act of 2017 (SB1).
+The estimated Gas Tax revenue totals approximately \$1.6 million for FY 2022/23 due to the Road Recovery and Repair Act of 2017 (SB1).
 These funds can only be used for new construction and reconstruction of Town streets.